NOAA-GFDL/fre-workflows/.github/pull_request_template.md

 ## Manual Pipeline Run Details

-The `test_cloud_runner` pipeline is not automatically associated as a required check with the PR; it must be triggered to test changes.
+The `test_cloud_runner` pipeline is not automatically associated as a required check with the PR; it must be triggered to test changes in a full post-processing run.

 To trigger the manual pipeline:
 1. Go to `Actions` tab